gstanden/orabuntu-lxc/README.md

 * Presents LUNs in 3 locations, including a container-friendly non-symlink location under /dev/containername
 * Preseent LUNs to containers directly, only the LUNs for that container, at full bare-metal storage performance.

 Orabuntu-LXC does all of this and much more by setting just 5 required parameters and kicking off the anylinux-services.HUB.HOST.sh script.
+The Orabuntu-LXC installer can simply be downloaded and started easy button, while on the other hand, for expert customized usage, Orabuntu-LXC is highly-flexible and configurable using the parameters in the anylinux-services.sh file, including support for any two separate user-selectable IP subnet ranges, and 2 domain names, and much much more.
+One network, for example the "seed" network can also be used as an out-of-band maintenance network.

 # Installing Orabuntu-LXC v6.0-beta AMIDE Edition